 Associate Members: Associate members are appointed by the governing body to serve on one or more governing body committees.
 They are not governors and therefore do not have a vote.
 They should be appointed because of specific expertise and experience that they can contribute to the effective governance and success of the school.

-Should you wish to contact our Chair of Governors, Mrs Sarah Morton, please feel free to write via the school office.
+Should you wish to contact our Chair of Governors, Mrs Nicola Glendenning, please feel free to write via the school office.